shivam6225/ChatRoom-Application/README.md

 This project is to develop a chat system based on JavaScript, React and Network concepts.
 Normally, using HTTP requests, the server cannot push data to the client in real time.
 But using Socket.io, the server is able to push real time information to the client about some events that happened on the server.

+1) Frontend : React(A frontend JavaScript framework for building interactive applications): React is a JavaScript library for buulding user interfaces.
+It is used to build single-page applications.
+It also allows us to create reusuable UI components.